Jung Eun Lee, PhD, MSN, RN

 Dr. Jung Eun (Jay) Lee’s research focuses on symptom science, with an emphasis on fatigue symptoms among individuals living with chronic diseases.
 She is especially interested in developing novel symptom management interventions to improve health outcomes for underrepresented populations with chronic conditions.

-Dr. Lee speaks regularly at national and international conferences, and has received the American Thoracic Society Abstract Award in 2014, 2016, and 2017.
-Her research on HIV-related symptoms was funded in part by the Rhode Island Foundation.
-She is currently developing a self-management intervention for older adults living with multimorbidity.
+Dr. Lee speaks regularly at national and international conferences, and received the American Thoracic Society Abstract Award in 2014, 2016, and 2017.
+Her latest project was to develop a chatbot-based self-management intervention for older adults living with multimorbidity.
+Her work has been supported by federal and foundation funding.

 Research